Custom Built & DIY Synthesizers

 I love building with repurposed things.
 I have also always had a passion for jazz and electronic music.
-Early in my engineering career, I was fortunate enough to work with a couple of people who knew how the early synths similar to those of Robert Moog or Don Buchla were built (I used those two names only because the are highly recognized, but in reality there were a dozen or so companies building synths).
+Early in my engineering career, I was fortunate enough to work with a couple of people who knew how the early synths similar to those of Robert Moog or Don Buchla were built (I used those two names only because the are highly recognized, but in reality there were a dozen or so companies building great synths).
 In 1978, I worked on my first synth after taking home an unfinished DIY mini-moog-ish thing that my colleagues had started.
 I eventually got it working, played with it and sold it several years later.
 It was cool, fun and extremely out of tune most of the time.
 In short, it was a glorified noise maker.
-After all, back then synths were a lot harder to make and information was only found in amateur electronics magazines or engineering journals.
+After all, back then synths were a lot harder to make as information was only found in amateur electronics magazines or engineering journals.

 - The Jasper.
 An EDP Wasp Clone.